carlosreig/docker-lamp/README.md

 # A LAMP environment using docker
-A file structrure to have a full Drupal 7 installation in a docker container.
+A few scripts to have a LAMP environment with docker in a **really easy** way.

 Features
 ========